 The 'ee' refers to the pure aethers of the Mayamaya.
 U refers to material ethers, etc..

 The creation of mantras is subject to secrecy.
 Its is also taught in the Quabbala.

 When a mantra has the name of the godhead and no monosyllable bijas of the godhead, it is called a nama mantra.
-'Nama - mantras' can result in correspondingly high meditation forces from the area of Trimurti.
+'Nama - mantras' can result in correspondingly relativ high meditation forces from the area of Trimurti.

-There are different types of meditation, such as japa yoga and nada-yoga and also loud repetition (possibly with a rosary mala), as (for example only) the jaap of the Guru Bija Mantra Om jhram jhreem jroum saw gurave namah.
+* There are different types of meditation, such as japa yoga and nada-yoga and also loud repetition (possibly with a rosary mala), as (for example only) the jaap of the Guru Bija Mantra Om jhram jhreem jroum saw gurave namah.

 The majority of the tantric mantras is longer as in Ka Ye E La Hrim Ha Sa Ka La Hrim Sa Ka La Hrim Shrim (Shodashakshari Mantra) or Om hreem streem hoom Phat (Ugra Tara).

 For the purpose of curing diseases, various mantras and formulas are common as